amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 and [297](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-297)]]

 Here, Caldwell seems to retreat from the threshold of solving the problem of the second person pronominal root.
-He is indeed largely right prefixes are unnatural to Dravidian languages but if he had access to some regional dialects of Tulu, I have no doubt that he might have seen the possibility of producing the leading consonant `n` which doesn't involve prefixes.
+He is indeed largely right that prefixes are unnatural to Dravidian languages but if he had access to some regional dialects of Tulu, I have no doubt that he might have seen the possibility of producing the leading consonant `n` which doesn't involve prefixes.
 Different regional dialects of Tulu have two different forms for the second-person rational plural pronouns, `iṁkḷŭ` and `niṁkḷŭ`